Skip to main content Skip to secondary navigation

 Jump to: Types of button linksWorking with ButtonsMulti-button alignment

-2. Select the text that you have already turned into a link.
+2. Select the link.

 4. Save.